HaoYejia/Anti-Phubber/Journal.md

 - Also, I weld an additional wire since there is enough space as the board is elevated.

+# Mar 22th, 2019-A Failure: a copper foil falls off from the board

+This happened when I was trying to disconnect the Beetle and the expansion board.
+To fully wipe off the Tin on the port, I used a copper wire to absorb it which require long-time heating.
+It cause the falling off of the D9 port and waste it.

+A expanded research question: How to adjust the setting of tempreture or other parameters so that the foil will not fall off while the Tin can be wiped out enough to pull out the components?

 # Mar 23th, 2019-Common Ground problem